theghall/tic-tac-toe/README.md

 use &lt;TicTacToeReferee object&gt;.new_game then call officiate

-game_system.rb is a quick and dirty wrapper around the classes
+game_system.rb is a quick and dirty wrapper around the classes.
+It also shows that you can have two computer players duke it out.
+They will both play at the Turbo level.